DraeganHammond/skills-github-pages/index.md

 ---
-title: Welcome to my blog
-It is pretty cool
+title: Welcome to my blog, It is pretty cool
 ---